 - Add lettuce on top of mayo, cooked turkey bacon on top of lettuce, two slices of tomato, then place the second piece of bread on top

-- Serve with a side of chips, fries, onion rings, or similar (optional)
+- Slice sandwich in half if desired, then serve with a side of chips, fries, onion rings, or similar (optional)

 Notes